planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 to zero.
 They may or may not be dead, depending on a later Recover Check.

-If a hit is not a Felling blow, the Player may declare they are
-***Shaken*** instead.
-This wound negates the damage from that hit entirely, but they lose their Free Move and discard 1s from any Checks.
+If a hit is not a Felling blow, the Player may choose to declare their character is ***Shaken*** and describe their injury.
+This negates the damage from that hit entirely, but they lose their Free Move and discard 1s from any Checks.
 They can do this once more but become ***Broken***.
 A Broken character loses their Free Move and discards both 1s and 2s from their Checks.